robertDouglass/opengoldbergvariations.org/content/listen/download-the-goldberg-variations-free.md

   - Download
   - Bandcamp
 ---
-The Open Goldberg Variations are available [for download from Kimiko Ishizaka's music site](https://music.kimiko-pianko.com).
+The Open Goldberg Variations are available [for download as MP3 and WAV from Kimiko Ishizaka's music site](https://music.kimiko-pianko.com).